Urination - excessive amount

-Excessive volume of urination means that you release abnormally large amounts of urine each day.
-The medical term for this condition is polyuria.
+Excessive amount of urination means that your body makes larger than normal amounts of urine each day.

 - Kidney failure